 In this study the caliper log is used as lithology indicator.
 There is a huge enlargement that showed by caliper log (Fig.2.3) in the borehole wall, so the borehole enlargement and presence of fresh based mud can be a good indicator to present soluble Formation.
-This can be use to validate the lithologies that derived from rock cutting samples and log data.
+This can be used to validate the lithologies that derived from rock cutting samples and log data.